Just a little off the top...

 - Used in Play Misty for Me when Evelyn terrorizes the captive Tobie by cutting her hair.

-- In Star Wars: Episode I, the last scene shows Anakin as a young Padawan.
-His hair was cut into a mullet.
+- In The Phantom Menace, the last scene shows Anakin as a young Padawan, with his former mop now replaced with the Padawan style (flattop with a braid at the right temple).
 He seems rather unhappy about it.

 - Similarly, the Irish lead character of Ryan's Daughter has her head shaved after an affair with a British soldier.